-The average city-dweller receives upwards of A MILLION times more wireless radiation than they did just 15 years ago.
+The average city-dweller receives upwards of a million times more wireless radiation than they would have just 15 years ago.

 A $25 million US federally-funded study in 2016 found links to cancer — even from relatively “low,” “normal” cell phone radiation.
 These levels might be considered laughably-low in today’s 4G and 5G world.

 Wireless signals have been tested extensively in other countries, and with damning findings.

 In treating CIRS, Dr. Deitrich Klinghardt now prescribes strict avoidance of EMF during the recovery phase.

 EHS is also prevalent in the communications industry: I’ve personally spoken to six cell tower workers over the years.
 Of the six, 4 complained about symptoms of EHS.

 Get To Know EMF Sources